PawelZdunek/Zdunek-old-website/README.md

 # Zdunek-old-website
-This is the old version of our company's website.
+This is the old version of Zdunek company website.
 Published in December 2019